ratel-enclave/ratel-sdk/README.md

 ### Start or Stop aesmd Service
-The Ratel SGX PSW installer installs an aesmd service in your machine, which is running in a special linux account `aesmd`.
+The Intel(R) SGX PSW installer installs an aesmd service in your machine, which is running in a special linux account `aesmd`.
 To stop the service: `$ sudo service aesmd stop`
 To start the service: `$ sudo service aesmd start`
 To restart the service: `$ sudo service aesmd restart`